What is system restore point?

 System Restore was first introduced in Windows ME and it has been included in all the following Windows operating systems.

-How to enable and create System Restore points in Windows 7?
+How to enable and create System Restore points in Windows 7 with built-in tool?

 By default, Windows will automatically create system restore points when new software is installed when new Windows updates installed, and when a driver is installed.
 If none of these has happened in seven days, Windows 7 will create a system restore point.